Sherbin872/Insta-clone/README.md

 # Insta-clone

-Clone of a instagram home page
+Clone of a instagram page